lyft/cartography/docs/writing-intel-modules.md

 Read through and follow the setup steps in [the Cartography developer guide](developer-guide.md).
 Learn the basics of running, testing, and linting your code there.

+## Configuration and credential management

+### Supplying credentials and arguments to your module

+If you need to supply an API key or other credential to your Cartography module, we recommend adding a CLI argument.
+An example of this can be seen [in our Okta module](https://github.com/lyft/cartography/blob/670336918bd0a92c2add640cf3c33ef8d34c1e5a/cartography/cli.py#L135) where we require the user to specify the name of an environment variable containing their Okta API key.
+This credential will then be bound to Cartography's [Config object](https://github.com/lyft/cartography/blob/670336918bd0a92c2add640cf3c33ef8d34c1e5a/cartography/config.py#L3) which is present in all modules.
+You can specify different arguments from the commandline for your module via the Config object.

+### An important note on validating your commandline args

+Note that it is your module's responsibility to validate arguments that you introduce.
+For example with the Okta module, we [validate](https://github.com/lyft/cartography/blob/670336918bd0a92c2add640cf3c33ef8d34c1e5a/cartography/intel/okta/__init__.py#L37) that `config.okta_api_key` has been defined before attempting to continue.

 ## Sync = Get, Transform, Load, Cleanup